 So far, I’ve come up with three great ways, in my opinion, to make knotty pine paneling shine in a space.

 Disclosure: Minted provided me with some of the art for these spaces.
 Bellacor provided me with the lighting for the den.
 All opinions are 100% mine.
-Affiliate links may be included in this post.
+This post contains affiliate links for your shopping convenience.
+Click here to read my full disclosure policy.

 Obviously, knotty pine rooms are going to be very brown.
 Typically, you’re going to have a neutral flooring as well, whether it’s carpet or hardwood.
-In order to keep the space from just being a brown pit, add some color.
+In order to keep the space from just being a brown pit, add some color, but you want to balance it all out with a neutral.

 I got super lucky and found the 8′ x 10′ area rug at Ross one day.
 I wasn’t even looking at rugs that day, but literally stumbled upon it while in the store.
 It was $50!